Bioscience innovation leader appointed as next BBSRC Chief Executive

 The Minister for Universities and Science, David Willetts, has announced the appointment of Dr Jackie Hunter CBE as the next Chief Executive of BBSRC.
-See BIS press release .
+See www.gov.uk/government/news/new-chief-executive-for-the-biotechnology-and-biological-sciences-research-council .

 Dr Hunter is a leader in bioscience innovation having spent thirty years working in the pharmaceutical sector, including several years developing and leading GSK's external science engagement strategy and building a range of public-private research initiatives.
 Dr Hunter will join BBSRC from her current role of Chief Executive of her own company, OI Pharma Partners, which is a consultancy that has led the development of open innovation and pre-competitive research within the life sciences sector.